itzHyP3R/itzHyP3R/README.md

 <h1 align="center">Hi 👋, I'm Harshad Babangiri Gosawi</h1>
-<h3 align="center">Hello!
-I'm a software engineer with a passion for developing innovative solutions and optimizing code.
+<h3 align="center">I'm a software engineer with a passion for developing innovative solutions and optimizing code.
 When I'm not immersed in programming, you'll find me indulging in my love for gaming, exploring new virtual worlds, and staying up-to-date with the latest in the gaming industry.
 Let's connect and share our tech and gaming adventures!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=itzhyp3r&label=Profile%20views&color=0e75b6&style=flat" alt="itzhyp3r" /> </p>